Olympus E-M10 III vs PEN-F

-The Olympus OM-D E-M10 Mark III and the Olympus PEN-F are two digital cameras that were announced, respectively, in August 2017 and January 2016.
+The Olympus OM-D E-M10 Mark III and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in August 2017 and January 2016.
 Both the E-M10 III and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The E-M10 III has a resolution of 15.9 megapixel, whereas the PEN-F provides 20.2 MP.
+The E-M10 III has a resolution of 15.9 megapixels, whereas the PEN-F provides 20.2 MP.

-The physical size and weight of the Olympus E-M10 III and the Olympus PEN-F are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 III – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 III and the Olympus PEN-F. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (12 percent) than the Olympus E-M10 III.
 However, the PEN-F is slightly heavier (4 percent) than the E-M10 III.
 In this context, it is worth noting that neither the E-M10 III nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
+You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The E-M10 III was launched at a markedly lower price (by 46 percent) than the PEN-F, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.